hkarakose/gs-maven-android/README.md

 	$ android
 	```

-	> Note: if this command does not open the Android SDK Manager, then your path is not configured correctly.
+	> **Note**: if this command does not open the Android SDK Manager, then your path is not configured correctly.

 2. Select the checkbox for *Tools*